karmeev/currency-converter/README.md

    make stop
    ```

+> [!WARNING]
+> Launching an API with multiple instances has a strong CPU consumption.
+This reduces performance.
+Be careful with the launch and terminate instances if there are performance issues.

 ### Assumptions Made
 - 🔁 **Frankfurter API** is always available and responds within acceptable latency bounds. \
   The system uses retry and circuit breaker policies, but it's assumed downtime is rare and short-lived.